enthought/traits/docs/source/traits_user_manual/advanced.rst

    Adaptation might work in particular cases but is not guaranteed to work correctly in situations involving old-style classes.
-When used with Traits, the classes involved in adaptation are typically subclasses of :class:`~HasTraits`, in which case this is not an issue.
+When used with Traits, the classes involved in adaptation are typically subclasses of :class:`~.HasTraits`, in which case this is not an issue.

 Recommended readings about adaptation
 `````````````````````````````````````